-Currently, loan funds originate from the three programs; Federal Direct Loans, Federal Perkins Loan, and Wesleyan Loans as detailed below.
+Currently, loan funds originate from two programs: Federal Direct Loans and Wesleyan Loans as detailed below.
 The standard amounts included in a financial aid award vary by class year.
 Recipients of special scholarships and/or outside scholarships may receive a reduced loan award.